 In 2014, the requirement stipulating a minimum registered capital was abolished.
 Exceptions, however, apply to those engaged in the provision of financial services or insurance, for example.
 Unless you operate in certain regulated industries, you are generally free to decide when and how to make the capital contributions as well as the value thereof.
 These can be paid in the form of a lump sum or instalments.
 Such details should be delineated in the articles of association and registered with the local Administration for Market Regulation (“AMR”).

 It should also be noted that this information is publicly accessible via China’s National Enterprise Credit Information Publicity System.
-Members of the public can conduct a check on the capital contribution and shareholding structure of locally incorporated companies.
+Members of the public can conduct a check on capital contributions and shareholding structure of locally incorporated companies.

 Despite the absence of a statutory minimum amount on paper, there exist certain rules in practice.
 The AMR will assess the adequacy of the registered capital, considering whether the amount stated is sufficient to cover working capital required until the company reaches the break-even point.
 In its assessment, the AMR will also refer to internally set benchmarks based on the relevant sector and locality.
 Hence, the amount of registered capital to be subscribed must not be an arbitrary or nominal figure.
 Rather, it should be based on the scale and scope of your business, which should closely correspond to your business plan’s financial analysis and cashflow projections.
 This is discussed in further detail below.